-Through an application process, the State of Nevada's ten (10) percent HPF allocation is offered to its CLGs first.
+Through an application process, the State of Nevada's ten (10) percent HPF allocation\ is offered to its CLGs first.
 Currently, those CLGs consist of Carson City, Las Vegas, Reno, Boulder City, Winnemucca, and Storey County.
 Once the ten (10) percent requirement is met, any remaining funds, if available, are then offered to qualified applicants for projects also dealing with historic preservation and/or archaeology and which meet funding priorities.
 These priorities are established by the NPS and the SHPO on a yearly basis and reflect the State's historic preservation needs as identified in the Nevada Historic Preservation Plan (2020-2028) and current special conditions mandated by the NPS, if applicable (see page 12).

-One very important item to note is that the ten (10) percent HPF allocation amount changes every year since it is dependent on the Federal budgeting and allocation process.
+\One very important item to note is that the ten (10) percent HPF allocation amount changes every year since it is dependent on the Federal budgeting and allocation process.\

-SHPO PRIORITIES FOR 2023
+SHPO PRIORITIES FOR 2024

-The SHPO has set the following priorities for fiscal year 2023.
+The SHPO has set the following priorities for fiscal year 2024.
 These priorities assist the State in reaching goals and objectives defined within the Nevada State Preservation Plan.
+Please review the goals, objectives, and tasks found in the Plan (pages 29-35).